-Rockville DUI Defense Lawyers
+Rockville DUI Defense Attorney

 Maryland Trial Attorney Michael A. Taylor handles cases in DUI (Driving while under the influence) of alcohol or DWI (Driving while impaired) throughout Maryland.
 In addition, he also represents those facing drugged driving charges in Maryland.
 These are all very serious criminal offenses in the State of Maryland.
-If you are facing DUI or DWI charges in Frederick County, Montgomery County or Prince George’s County please call our Rockville DUI defense lawyers for a case review.
+If you are facing DUI or DWI charges in Frederick County, Montgomery County or Prince George’s County please call our Rockville DUI defense attorney for a case review.

 Driving while under the influence of alcohol, while under the influence of alcohol per se.